sonixz/my-very-first-days-with-iac/day1/README.md

 #
 ```

-Once the file is uploaded to cloud shell.
-Let's import the variable by running
+Once the file is uploaded to cloud shells.
+Let's import the variable by running.

 ```yaml
 Import-Module ./var.ps1